jrief/django-formset/docs/source/fieldsets.rst

 In HTML the ``<form>``-element is just a data-abstraction layer.
 It has no display properties and is not intended to be styled or annotated.
-Its purpose is to group one or more input fields, in order to submit them to the server altogether.
+Its purpose is to group one or more input fields, in order to submit their gathered input data to the server altogether.

 On the other side, we might want to visually group those input fields and optionally add a legend tag to create a caption for the form.
 We also might want to group related input fields visually by